A Comprehensive Guide To Real Estate Accounting

 1. Financing and Leasing

 Financing and leasing are critical components of real estate accounting, as they directly influence real estate businesses' financial structure and cash flow.
 Financing involves managing loans, mortgages, and other funding sources that are used to acquire or develop properties.
 Accurate accounting for financing ensures that all interest expenses, principal repayments, and financing fees are properly recorded, which is essential for understanding your debt obligations and financial position.
 On the other hand, leasing involves tracking rental income, lease agreements, and tenant-related expenses.
 Proper accounting for leasing activities helps manage revenue streams, understand lease terms, and ensure compliance with lease agreements.
-This principle also involves recognizing lease incentives, deferred rent, and lease liabilities, which are critical for accurate financial reporting and decision-making.
+This principle also involves recognising lease incentives, deferred rent, and lease liabilities, which are critical for accurate financial reporting and decision-making.

 2. Financial Reporting